Bentley S3: Description

 The S3 was first announced and displayed at the Paris Motor Show in October 1962.
 The car was very similar to the preceding S2, with the most-visible exterior difference being a four-headlamp layout reflecting that introduced on the Rolls-Royce Silver Cloud III the same model year.
 The radiator was lowered 1½ inches allowing a lower bonnet line, and other exterior differences included restyled front mudguards and smaller over-riders on the bumpers front and rear.
 The interior was modified with individual seats for front passengers and a rear seat moved two inches rearward for increased leg room.
-The 6.2 L (6230 cc/380 cu in) V8 engine continued with higher compression (9:1 instead of 8:1) and larger carburettors, increasing power output by 7%.
+The 6.2 L (6230 cc/380 cu in) V8 engine continued with larger carburettors and compression raised from 8:1 to 9:1, increasing power output by 7%.
 The engine upgrades brought improved acceleration and a top speed of 115 mph with no loss of economy; for the American market an engine "breather" was employed to reduce air pollution.
 The power steering was also improved.

-The S3 was priced at £6,126, over triple the British-built top of the range Jaguar Mark X at £2,022 (including all taxes).
+The S3 was priced at £6,126, over triple the top of the range British-built Jaguar Mark X (at £2,022, including all taxes).
 The Park Ward Continental sports saloon was £8,495, a premium of about 40% over an S3.